Mhaidat/ai-qa-platform/docs/01-Vision.md

 * Build project knowledge before generating outputs.
 * Focus on solving real QA problems.
 * Every feature must provide measurable value to QA teams.

+## Core Philosophy

+* The platform is built around project knowledge, not around AI generation only.
+* AI is used as a tool to build, analyze, and enrich project knowledge, while the Knowledge Base remains the core value of the platform.